 - The English section will test the candidates’ proficiency in English based on comprehension passages and grammar.

 - The section was containing 40 questions from different areas.

 - The purpose of the logical reasoning section is to test the candidate’s ability to identify patterns, logical links and rectify illogical arguments.
 It may include a variety of logical reasoning questions such as syllogisms, logical sequences, analogies, etc.

 - The section was containing reasoning based 46 questions.

 Section IV- Legal Aptitude and Constitution

 - This section will test candidate’s interest towards study of law, research aptitude and problem solving ability.
 Questions may include legal propositions (described in the paper), and a set of facts to which the said proposition has to be applied.

 - The section was containing 47 questions from different areas.

 - The General knowledge will be tested on the general awareness including static general knowledge.
 Questions on current affairs will test candidates on their knowledge of national and international current affairs.

-The general perception of the CLAT-2009 paper was that it was an easy paper.
-The sections on English, Maths and Legal Aptitude were mostly of easy to moderate levels of difficulty.
-However, the sections on logical reasoning and GK had questions ranging from a moderate level to a high level of difficulty.
+The general perception of the CLAT-2010 paper was that it was an difficult paper.
+The sections on English and Maths and were mostly of easy to moderate levels of difficulty.
+However, the sections on legal aptitude, logical reasoning and GK had questions ranging from a moderate level to a high level of difficulty.